 Become familiar with the websites and games your child plays.

 Also, know about the apps that your child uses.
 Most children know more about the Internet than adults do.
 As a result, many parents do not supervise their children’s Internet use.
 If you don’t understand a game site or website, ask your child to show you.
-Below are a few of the more popular apps that are commonly used to share information, including physical location pictures and videos:

 Video games and game sites: Play the game; don’t give out your name.